 In 2016 Serco was awarded the contract for the Design, Build, Operation and Maintenance of Australia’s new icebreaker, the RSV Nuyina.
 The icebreaker will be a state-of-the-art ship that will offer scientists unprecedented and extended access to the Southern Ocean and Antarctica.

-Serco Australia is managing the ship design and build process, and will then operate and maintain the icebreaker from its home port of Hobart, Tasmania from 2020.
+Serco Australia is managing the ship design and build process, and will then operate and maintain the icebreaker from its home port of Hobart, Tasmania from 2021.
 The RSV Nuyina will form the centrepiece of the Australian Antarctic Strategy and 20 Year Action Plan and will influence the shape of the nation’s scientific research programme for decades to come.

 About the RSV Nuyina